CiscoDevNet/pathman-sr/README.md

 ### Pathman-SR Examples

 The following are example screenshots from Pathman-SR illustating the look/feel of specific functions.
-The nodes shown in the topology display a "PC" icon meaning it supports PCEP (for MPLS TE tunnel setup supported in the original Pathman) and an "SR" indicating it supports segmenting routing.
+The nodes shown in the topology display a "PC" icon meaning it supports PCEP which is the protocol running between the router or ODL carrying SR-path segment stacks.
+This means the router can be an ingress or head-end for an SR-path.
+The "SR" indicates it supports segmenting routing an ingress, egress or intermediate router.
 Just to avoid any confusion Pathman-SR only supports SR-path management.

 ![](demo/setup-path-panel.png)
 Figure 2.
 Search for an optimal path

-This shows the selected path that was in turn deployed (programmed) into the network.

 In this example an SR-path between atl and chi has been requested.
 This panel shows the SR-paths computed.
 The path selected on the right is highlighted in the topology on the left.